 nerve problems--numbness, tingling, or burning pain in your arms or legs;

 new or worsened autoimmune disorders--skin problems, joint pain or swelling, cold feeling or pale appearance in your fingers or toes;

 pancreas problems--severe pain in your upper stomach spreading to your back, vomiting, fever;

-signs of a stroke or heart attack--chest pain spreading to your jaw or shoulder, sweating, sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with balance;
+signs of a stroke or heart attack--chest pain spreading to your jaw or shoulder, fast heartbeats, trouble breathing, sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, loss of coordination;

 thyroid problems--weight changes, skin changes, thinking problems, feeling hot or cold all the time; or